-2.3 | Strateole 2 balloon observations
+165 2.3 | Strateole 2 balloon observations

-The in situ observations we use are from the 8 balloons of the first phase of the Strateole 2 campaign that flew in the tropical lower stratosphere between November 2019 and February 2020 and from the 15 balloons that flew for more
+The in situ observations we use are from the 8 balloons of the first phase of the Strateole 2 campaign that flew in the tropical lower stratosphere between November 2019 and February 2020 and from the 15 balloons that flew for

-FIGURE 2 Time vertical sections of the zonal mean zonal wind (CI=10m/s black contours with negative values dashed) and of the non-orographic gravity wave tendency (color shading).
-All zonal mean fields are averaged over the Equatorial band $(-6^{\circ}S - +6^{\circ}N)$ .
+FIGURE 2 Time vertical sections of the zonal mean zonal wind (CI=10m/s, negative values are dashed and non-orographic gravity wave tendency averaged over the Equatorial band $(-6^{\circ}S - +6^{\circ}N)$.
 Input data are from ERA5 reanalysis and GWs prediction from the LMDz scheme.
 The 2 green boxes indicate schematically the altitude and time ranges of the Strateole 2 phase 1 and 2 flights considered in this study.

-than one day during the second phase of the Strateole 2 campaign, between October 2021 and January 2022.
-The trajectories during phase 2 are shown in Figure 1, superimposed upon which is the averaged precipitation (the same Figure but for phase 1 is in Lott et al. (2023)).
-For the momentum fluxes (MFs) calculated from observations, Corcos et al. (2021) distinguish the eastward travelling waves with positive MFs in the zonal direction from the westward travelling waves with negative MFs.
-They also distinguish the waves with short periods (1hr-15mn) from those with periods up to one day (1d-15mn).
-In the following we will follow Lott et al. (2023) and keep the shortest periods, because for these periods the momentum flux measured compare well with the GWs momentum fluxes needed in a GCM to produce a QBO.
-This leaves open the issue that waves with longer periods are certainly in the "grey" zone of the models and not realistically represented either.
+168 more than one day during the second phase of the Strateole 2 campaign, between October 2021 and January 2022.
+169 The trajectories during phase 2 are shown in Figure 1, superimposed upon which is the averaged precipitation (the 170 same Figure but for phase 1 is in Lott et al. (2023)).
+For the momentum fluxes (MFs) calculated from observations, 171 Corcos et al. (2021) distinguish the waves with short periods (1hr-15mn) from those with periods up to one day (1d172 15mn).
+They also distinguish the eastward travelling waves with positive MFs in the zonal direction from the westward 173 travelling waves with negative MFs.

-To characterize the phase of the QBO during the balloon flights, Fig. 2 shows a time versus altitude cross section of the equatorial zonal mean zonal winds and GWD computed in offline mode using the LMDz scheme for 2018-2023 and averaged over the tropics.
-The gravity wave drag is negative (positive) where the vertical wind shear is negative (positive) consistent with the fact that it contributes to the QBO descent.
-We also note that the amplitudes vary between ±0.5m/s/day, a range characteristic of the parameterized GW drag tendency used in GCMs that produce a QBO-like oscillation (Butchart et al., 2018).
-The figure also indicates with green rectangles the regions and periods during which the balloons operated, typically during the end of easterly QBO phase for both phases 1 and 2.
-As we shall see this yields quite comparable results during the two phases, despite the fact that during phase 1 and above the altitude the 2nd documented QBO disruption started (Anstey et al., 2021).
+To characterize the phase of the QBO during the balloon flights, Fig. 2 shows a time versus altitude cross section 174 of the equatorial zonal mean zonal winds and GWD computed in offline mode using the LMDz scheme for 2018-2023 175 and averaged over the tropics.
+The gravity wave drag is negative (positive) where the vertical wind shear is negative 176 (positive) consistent with the fact that it contributes to the QBO descent.
+We also note that the amplitudes vary 177 between ±0.5m/s/day, a range characteristic of the parameterized GW drag tendency used in GCMs that produce a 178 QBO-like oscillation (Butchart et al., 2018).
+The figure also indicates with green rectangles the regions and periods 179 during which the balloons operated, typically during the end of easterly QBO phase for both phases 1 and 2.
+As we 180 shall see this yields quite comparable results during the two phases, despite the fact that during phase 1 and above 181 the flights altitude the 2nd documented QBO disruption started (Anstey et al., 2021).
+182

-Our analysis compares the momentum fluxes derived from the balloon data for waves with intrinsic periods below 1hr and consider the ERA5 data at the points that are the nearest to the balloon.
-The calculation is then made every hour and averaged over the day, partly because it is the time scale needed for some of the schemes to realistically sample a GW field, and also because it takes about one day for a balloon flight to cover a model gridscale.
-Note that some of the sensitivities to these choices are discussed in Lott et al. (2023)'s conclusion.
+Our analysis compares the momentum fluxes derived from the balloon data for waves with intrinsic periods below 184 1hr and consider the ERA5 data at the points that are the nearest to the balloon.
+The calculation is then made every 185 hour and averaged over the day, partly because it is the time scale needed for some of the schemes to realistically 186 sample a GW field, and also because it takes about one day for a balloon flight to cover a model gridscale.
+Note that 187 some of the sensitivities to these choices are discussed in Lott et al. (2023)'s conclusion.

-3 | RESULTS
+188 3 | RESULTS